spcourse/mcs/_schedules/mcs/index.md

 ### Programming modules {#programming-modules}

 You're going to learn programming through a number of programming modules (called levels).
-Each module consist of:

-- Theory: Explanations both written and in the form of video's.
-- Practice: Exercises to test your understanding of the theory.
-- Assignments: Bigger programming problems, that require combining multiple programming concepts.
+Each module consist of theory and assignments.
+Every module contains a number of challenges.
+These challenges are not required for a passing grade.
+(If you only do the base assignments and skip all the challenges you can still earn a 7.0 for this course.)

 Here below is an overview of all modules for all courses.